 The Heater Shield

-This type of shield is widely recognized as the type that was stylized with the medieval heraldry.
+This type of shield is widely recognized as the type that was stylized by medieval heraldry.
 Shields themselves fell by the wayside as armor became increasingly effective, but the heater shield was the type of shield preserved for ceremonial purposes in the late medieval period.

 The buckler was a type of shield adopted by the common foot-soldier during the later medieval period.
 A small shield, the buckler ranged between 6 and 18 inches in diameter and was gripped with one hand because of its small size.
 Generally, the buckler was a round shield, though some examples of a rectangular shape have been documented.